cysouw/diathesis/text/c02_case.md

 **Notes**

-There is an interesting difference between the *für* alternant [@Next b] and the possessive alternant [@Next c] of the same verb, showing that there is an ambiguity of the datives in [@Next a].
+There is an interesting difference between the *für* alternant [@next b] and the possessive alternant [@next c] of the same verb, showing that there is an ambiguity of the datives in [@next a].

 :::ex
 a.
 Ich koche dir eine Suppe.